Sol · 0 light-years

 the odds are shortest.

 Look at the shape of the web.
-Each hop follows the nearest viable
+Each hop follows a nearby viable

 three-dimensional arrangement of these real stars — is what